Various Risk Metrics

 Sample decision tree used to demonstrate entropy: Investment 1 has three events but two share the same outcome, so the effective number of payoff outcomes is two.

-Let's see the calculation result in the Entropy panel.
+Let's look at the result in the Entropy panel.

 Entropy chart in Payoff Variation mode: with two distinct payoff outcomes ( and ), Decision Tree Analyzer reports 0.72 Shannon entropy.